mini-kep/parser-rosstat-kep/README.md

 2000-12-31  2000    4       2044.0
 ```

-which you can donload to your code as simply as:
+which you can use in your code as simply as:

 ```python
 import pandas as pd